 There are four stages when developing a new programme.
-A full overview of the procedures and timelines are shown in the New Programme Approval Flowchart.
+A full overview of the procedures and timelines are shown in the New Programme Approval flowchart.

 The Faculty, in consultation with the relevant School, will give strategic direction on proposals for new programmes in advance of the appropriate recruitment cycle.
 Schools should consult Academic Affairs at the earliest opportunity to discuss a timescale for the approval process.

 A member of staff who has a proposal for a new programme should arrange for it to be discussed and considered in fairly general terms by the appropriate School body.
-This should be done at an early stage, before a lot of time is spent developing detailed proposals which may ultimately be rejected.
+This should be done at an early stage, before a lot of time is spent developing detailed proposals which may ultimately not be approved.

 Suggested factors to be considered at this stage include:

 - The aims and learning outcomes of the proposed programme and its "fit" with School/Faculty plans and Strategy 2030.

 - The need to take account of relevant sections of the UK Quality Code for Higher Education and relevant subject benchmark statements.

 - Alignment with the Framework for Higher Education Qualifications.

 - Its relationship with other programmes and modules (direct or indirect) in this area.

 - Resources required (e.g. staff time including teaching input from other areas, library resources, Canvas and ICT, equipment and consumables).